 Update: As I’m writing this, I just found out Patagonia’s Founder donated the entire business to an organization dedicated to protecting land and fighting climate change.
 According to the New York Times, he’s giving up over $100 million a year for this cause.
 How’s that for a mission?

-Another business that knows about customer-centric marketing is Trader Joe’s.
+Another business that knows about customer-centric marketing strategies is Trader Joe’s.
 You might not think about it while you’re in Trader Joe’s getting something for dinner, but this company is a master of successful customer-centric marketing.

 Make things easy for customers